YAMA-EDV/blockphish/README.md

 directory in this project.
 3. Create a copy of the spreadsheet https://docs.google.com/spreadsheets/d/1kLwTQBnhpcRKzYpFeHSh1zqOJMY8H5ESqEwKM0xhnJc/, or alternatively create a blank spreadsheet.
-Ensure that you grant *edit* permission to the spreadsheet by the google account you set in the monitoring profile.
+Ensure that you grant *edit* permission to the spreadsheet by the email address in your google creds.json.
 4. Update the following fields in your monitoring_profiles/monitoring_profile.json file:
 ```
 ...
   "google_spreadsheet_key" : "<your spreadsheet key>", #This is the value from the URL
                                                       #https://docs.google.com/spreadsheets/d/<KEY>/
-  "google_drive_email" : "email@domain.com", #Account to access the spreadsheet as.
   "google_threshold" : 90, #Domains over this score will be written to the spreadsheet
 ...
 ```